-The Mobile Command Post can be quickly dispatched to the site of disaster/emergency and can undertake the local command, control and coordination among the multiple agencies responding to the emergency.
-This case study showcases Mistral’s capability in designing a customized Mobile Command Post unit for handling emergencies and disasters at Airport premises.
+Mobile Command Post (MCP) is a customized, fully-equipped, robust vehicle, outfitted with specialized command and control equipment for emergency responses in Airports.
+The MCP design is customizable and capable of supporting diverse missions of military, security or police units.
+It can be quickly dispatched to the site of disaster/emergency and can undertake the local command, control and coordination among the multiple agencies responding to the emergency.
+This case study showcases Mistral’s capability in designing a customized Mobile Command Post for Airports that can handle emergencies and disasters at the Airport premises.

 The customer is Kempegowda International Airport, Bengaluru (KIAB), South India’s busiest and India’s third largest airport.
-KIAB was keen on a state-of-the art Mobile Command Post vehicle to quickly respond to the incident of disasters at airport.
+KIAB was keen on a state-of-the art Mobile Command Post for Airports to quickly respond to any law and order violations and emergencies at airport.
 The deployment of Mobile Command Post vehicle has been recommended at all Indian Airports by DGCA & ICAO to handle emergency situations like Air Crash, Air Hijack or Fire, etc. in and around the Airport Terminals and Aerodromes.

-KIAB approached Mistral for a tactical Mobile Command Post solution for incident management necessitating mobility, inter-connectivity and communications.
-The Mobile Command Post solution had to be highly efficient and would have to serve as a coordination, communication and command centre during emergencies handling fire and rescue management, security, evacuation, medical support, ambulance management among other responsibilities.
-The Mobile Command Post would have to work in coordination with the Fixed Emergency Operations Centre located at the landside.
+KIAB approached Mistral for a tactical MCP which is ideal for incident management necessitating mobility, inter-connectivity and communications.
+The Mobile Command Post for Airports had to be highly efficient and would have to serve as a coordination, communication and command centre during emergencies handling fire and rescue management, security, evacuation, medical support, ambulance management among other responsibilities.
+The Mobile Command Post for Airports would have to work in coordination with the Fixed Emergency Operations Centre located on the landside.

-Mistral designed an integrated Mobile Command Post solution based on a 4 x 4 vehicle chassis that consisted of an operator managed Wireless Radio Communication System allowing the various agencies to communicate seamlessly with each other during an emergency.
-The MCP was self-contained in terms of power generation with a Diesel Genset & UPS supplying a back-up of up to 2Hrs.
+Mistral designed an integrated Mobile Command Post based on a 4 x 4 vehicle chassis that consisted of an operator managed Wireless Radio Communication System allowing the various agencies to communicate seamlessly with each other during an emergency.
+This Mobile C4ISR platform was self-contained in terms of power generation with a Diesel Genset & UPS supplying a back-up of up to 2Hrs.
 Raw power, when available, could also be used to power the electronics.

 The Mobile Command Post vehicle was installed with a video wall display for live Video feed transmission from the disaster site via 6-meter high, mast-mounted PTZ Camera.
 A 6-meter mast with LED Flood lights was installed for night-time operations.

-An auto-tracking Mobile Dish TV Antenna provides the MCP with live Satellite DTH TV channel feeds, which provide the controller with updated media news about the disaster.
+An auto-tracking Mobile Dish TV Antenna provides the Mobile Command Post with live Satellite DTH TV channel feeds, which provide the controller with updated media news about the disaster.
 All the electronics were installed inside vibration and shock-proof mounted racks, to prevent the damage due to driving uneven terrain.